 Blades designed for horticultural activities have been an important part of the process of domestication of civilizations for millennia.
 Along with blades for butchering and skinning, the ‘pruning knife’ is perhaps the most easily recognised – together with grafting and budding knives, billhooks, sickles, and scythes.
 It is known that pruning knives were manufactured in Sheffield at least from the 14th century and are still manufactured there today.
 An interesting characteristic of pruning knives, especially in the 19th century is the great variety of styles (i.e. patterns) of pruners – both in terms of handles and blade profiles.

 Given that pruners were produced as a hand-tool they are commonly found with heavily worn blades, however in most cases the handles are still in good to excellent condition, as they were constructed to be robust.

-Champagne Pattern knives and multi-blade variations – under review, not yet launched
+All-metal Champagne Pattern clasp knives and multi-blade variants

 The perception of the champagne pattern knife among collectors in this second decade of the 21st century is that it is has an all-metal frame of distinctive shape and an array of three or more blades/tools – which of course includes a corkscrew and usually a champagne foil/wire cutter.
 Their common closed length is 4 inches (10.2cm) however variations having a closed length of between 3 ½ – 4 ½ inches (8.9cm – 11.5cm) were also produced.
 What is clear is that they were, in all their myriad variations, specifically designed to meet the needs of “sportsmen” – as opposed to a knife that was designed as a hand-tool for manual workers.
 They are therefore correctly defined as “Sportsmen’s knives” as commonly perceived in 19th century England.